co-cart/co-cart/.github/CONTRIBUTING.md

 - Ensure you use LF line endings in your code editor.
 Use [EditorConfig](http://editorconfig.org/) if your editor supports it so that indentation, line endings and other settings are auto configured.
 - When committing, reference your issue number (#1234) and include a note about the fix.
 - Ensure that your code supports the minimum supported versions of PHP and WordPress; this is shown at the top of the `readme.txt` file.
-- Push the changes to your fork and submit a pull request on the master branch of the CoCart Lite repository.
+- Push the changes to your fork and submit a pull request on the master branch of the CoCart repository you forked.
 - Make sure to write good and detailed commit messages (see [this post](https://chris.beams.io/posts/git-commit/) for more on this) and follow all the applicable sections of the pull request template.
 - Please avoid modifying the changelog directly or updating the .pot files.
 These will be updated by the CoCart team.

 ## Translating CoCart

-CoCart can be translated in two areas.
-For CoCart Lite it is recommended to translate via the [project on translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/cart-rest-api-for-woocommerce/).
-You can join the localization team of your language and help by translating CoCart Lite there.
+CoCart Core can be translated in two areas.
+It is recommended to translate via the [project on translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/cart-rest-api-for-woocommerce/).
+You can join the localization team of your language and help by translating CoCart there.
 [Find more about using joining a language team and using GlotPress](https://make.wordpress.org/polyglots/handbook/tools/glotpress-translate-wordpress-org/).

-The alternative is to translate CoCart Lite on [translate.cocart.xyz](https://translate.cocart.xyz/projects/cart-rest-api-for-woocommerce/)
+The alternative is to translate CoCart at [translate.cocart.xyz](https://translate.cocart.xyz/projects/cart-rest-api-for-woocommerce/)

-If CoCart Lite is already 100% translated for your language, join the team anyway!
-I regularly update the language files, and new strings that need translation will likely be added soon.
+If CoCart is already 100% translated for your language, join the team anyway!
+The language files are regularly updated with new strings that need translation and will likely be added soon.

 ## String localization guidelines